 Now, in the notification access page, you need to make sure the LED icon editor is turned on.

-A quick review of Galaxy S10 LED View Cover
+A quick review of Galaxy S10 LED View (Wallet) Cover

 The pros of Galaxy S10 LED View cover include:

 - Perfect fit for Galaxy S10, S10+, and S10e.

 - LED icon features.

 - Interact with the phone (for some features) without opening the cover.

 - Covered power button.

 Of course, the cover also suffers some drawbacks including:

 Of course, in Galaxy S10 box, in most regions, you can find a clear back cover for you to start with.